IN THIS FINGER LAKES WINE COUNTRY ITINERARY:

 Hickory Hollow/Nathan K Wines – A small tasting room nestled among pine trees, Hickory Hollow and Nathan K Wines (Nathan Kendall was a Top 40 Winemaker for Wine Enthusiast Magazine) is a great place to experience different winemaking styles side-by-side.
 The Dry Rieslings were excellent as was the Cab Franc Rosé.

-Barnstormer Winery – Located in an historic barn, more than 170 years old, Barnstormer focuses on dry, European-style whites and reds.
-They have an incredible Sangiovese Rosé, a Bordeaux blend called Departure that was among my favorite red wines from the region this past season, and a Cab Franc from the renowned Leidenfrost Vineyards.
+Barnstormer Winery – Located in a historic barn, more than 170 years old, Barnstormer focuses on dry, European-style whites and reds.
+They have an incredible Sangiovese Rosé, a Bordeaux blend called Departure, and a Cab Franc from the renowned Leidenfrost Vineyards.
 (Winetraveler tip: Want a place to sit outside and enjoy a glass of wine from the comfort of an Adirondack or toss around some bags, this is the place.)

-Billsboro – Remember that Airbnb I mentioned previously, the packing house?
-The vines surrounding the house are the source of this winery’s grapes and they are among the best on the lake.
-The entire line-up of dry, European-style wines is worth trying, but the Albariño and Syrah are among my favorites.
+Billsboro – Conveniently enough, the vines surrounding the previously mentioned 1885 Fruit Packing House are the source of this winery’s grapes and they are among the best on the lake.
+The entire line-up of dry, European-style wines is worth trying, but the Albariño and Syrah are favorites.

 Recommended Finger Lakes Restaurants